Cylinder Heads and Push-rod Tubes

 To check for leaks, get under the car after it has been on a run, and look very closely at the push-rod tubes themselves just under each cylinder.
 If they look fresh wet with oil, or there is a mess of oily deposits on the cooling tinware under the push-rods, this may be (partly at least) your problem.
 Be careful -- don't burn your nose on the hot exhaust/engine when doing this!!!

-If leaky/damaged push-rod tubes were your only problem, there is a replacement tube which can be fitted without removing the engine I haven't ever used these so I can't describe the process exactly.
+If leaky/damaged push-rod tubes were your only problem, there is a replacement tube which can be fitted without removing the engine I haven't ever used these so I can't describe the process exactly, except to say that the pushrods must be removed, the new tubes installed and elongated to seal at each end, then the push rods reinstalled and the valve clearances reset.
 But since you may have to install new cylinders/pistons anyway, the original equipment type of tubes can be used.
-The old tubes will be fine if they are not damaged/rusted (they must be straight), but you MUST replace all the neoprene washers (two for each tube).
-The "old boys" trick is to gently stretch the tubes a little (measure the length of each tube, then pull outwards gently on the concertina sections till it's a few mm longer) before reinstalling.
+The old tubes will be fine if they are not damaged/rusted (and they must be straight), but you MUST replace all the neoprene washers (two for each tube).
+The "old boys" trick is to gently stretch the tubes a little (measure the length of each tube, then pull outwards gently on the concertina sections till it's a few mm longer, but don't overdo it) before reinstalling.
 This provides renewed "spring" to the tubes and ensures a good seal on the new washers.

 The Wisdom of Bob Hoover